Racebending: The Last Airbender

 Conversely, when Harry Potter received an addition to its installment with the stage play Harry Potter and the Cursed Child, it was announced that the character Hermione Granger would be played by Noma Dumezweni, an African actress residing in England.
 Fans were displeased with this and called it "blackwashing", citing the books' prior mention of Hermione's skin tone, but J. K. Rowling, the author of the original book series, stated that white skin was never specified in the making of Hermione and that "Hermione can be a black woman with my absolute blessing and enthusiasm."

+In 2025, for the upcoming TV series adaptation of the novels, the casting of Paapa Essiedu as Severus Snape, has led to a controversy and significant debate about racebending, with fans noting the description of the character being understood as white and having "sallow skin", leading to the actor, as of March 2026 receiving death threats.
+Rowling said on the matter "I don’t have the power to sack an actor from the series and I wouldn’t exercise it if I did."
+Harry Potter actor, Jason Isaacs, who played Lucius Malfoy, called out the fans who were displeased by Essiedu's casting, citing racism, and that performance matters more than appearance.

+Other black actors cast as other races

 Another example of racebending occurred when Jodie Turner-Smith, who is a black woman, was cast to play Anne Boleyn, the second wife of Henry VIII and a white woman.
 Netflix's docuseries "Queen Cleopatra" provoked controversy after casting black actress Adele James as the titular character and portraying Egypt's Ptolemaic Dynasty, a Macedonian family, as black Africans.
 Netflix has similarly cast black actor Denzel Washington (aged 68) in an upcoming biopic of Carthaginian general Hannibal Barca, who was 26 years old at the beginning of the Second Punic War, and likely of Semitic Phoenician descent.